 How to make gluten free dairy free banana bread

-In place of butter, try using vegan butter.
-My favorite brands are Melt and Miyoko’s Kitchen.
-You can also try virgin coconut oil (the kind that’s solid at room temperature, even though you’re melting it).
+If you need a dairy free option, in place of butter, try using vegan butter.
+My favorite brands are Melt and Miyoko's Kitchen.
+You can also try virgin coconut oil (the kind that's solid at room temperature, even though you're melting it).
+Raw, unrefined coconut oil is a great choice for a dairy free option, as it beings a very slight hint of nuttiness or coconut flavor to the bread.

 You can also try Earth Balance buttery sticks, but they have more moisture than butter.
 You may need to add another tablespoon of gluten free flour to make the batter the proper consistency.